0x416c6578/0x416c6578.github.io/posts/009-GD32-Reset-Fix.md

 ___

 In hindsight, all of the problems I faced when trying to run code on the GD32 were _relatively_ simple to solve, however my lack of experience with STM32/GD32 platforms, and a lack of documentation on the latter, meant that it was a lot harder to solve problems than perhaps it should have been.
 It was definitely a good learning experience to start this project, and I'm now more confident in writing a full firmware for the module.

+Also upon more thinking I realise I got my watchdog prescaler timings the wrong way round; a low division will make the timer count much quicker.
+So I could just get around my cludgy delay function by setting the prescaler value to the max of /128.

 ___